chensjtu/vehicle_tracking_yolov3/README.md

 here is the effect of the algorithm
 ![image](https://github.com/Github-chenyang/vehicle_tracking_yolov3/raw/master/docs/1.png)

+# train your own cfg as well as weights

+This part is mainly based on [packyan’s work](https://github.com/packyan/PyTorch-YOLOv3-kitti).
+I just change some code so that it is easy for me to use.

+##### Download pretrained weights
+if you wan use pretrained darknet-53 on IMAGENET weights, please download [darknet53.conv.74](https://pjreddie.com/media/files/darknet53.conv.74),and put it into `checkpoints/`

+if you just want a pretrained weights on kitti dataset for test or detect, please download [pretrained weights file](https://drive.google.com/file/d/1BRJDDCMRXdQdQs6-x-3PmlzcEuT9wxJV/view?usp=sharing), and put it into `weights` folder, the path:
+`weights/yolov3-kitti.weights`

+## if you want some proper vehicle dataset:
+I truly recommend the NVIDIA [city dataset] (https://www.aicitychallenge.org/2020-data-and-evaluation/).
+Data for this challenge comes from multiple traffic cameras from a city in the United States as well as from state highways in Iowa.

 # final
 if this project can help you solve the project or inspire you, could you please give me a star?
 ---------------------------------------------
 求个star～